stringedcat/loyolarecipes/README.md

 </p>

 # Project about recipes
 Its a apliaction for search recipes, order by type of diet, healthy level, score, and more.
-Also you can create your own recipe for yourself an you can put your instructions of you recipe!
+Also you can create your own recipe for yourself an you can put your instructions of your recipe!

+#Coming soon
+I will able to deploy this project.

 ## Tools used
 1) Javascript